RetireFinder

 Cons

-• Healthcare is the weakest in SE Asia — Bangkok evacuation essential for serious issues
+• Healthcare is the weakest in SE Asia — medical evacuation to Bangkok essential for anything serious

-• Hot climate year-round with no cool season
+• Extreme heat year-round (30-38°C) with no cool season — dangerous for seniors with heart conditions

 Is Cambodia Right for You?